 Data: Current levels

-For current stream flows, refer to the gauges linked below.
+For current stream flows, refer to the gauges linked below (listed southernmost to northernmost).
 Even if they are not on your route, they will give you a sense for real-time conditions.

 - Kern River (at Kernville), which drains the southernmost High Sierra;

 - Kaweah River (at Three Rivers), which originates upstream of Lodgepole Campground and Kaweah Pass (on the High Sierra Trail);